v81d/siths-mathathon-bugs/README.md

 ---

 ## BUGS
 The bugs below have been discovered by [Aaron Wijesinghe](https://github.com/introvertednoob) by and [me](https://github.com/v81d).
 We are not affiliated with the SITHS Math-a-Thon website development team.
+[Link to Aaron's version of this repository, which contains additional information.](https://github.com/introvertednoob/mathathon-exploits)
 Items #4, #5, and #6 have been resolved as of the last commit.

 ### 1. Change Mines Balance